 - Bleeding gums while brushing or flossing your teeth

 - Withdrawal of gums away from teeth

 - Red, sore, swollen gums

 - Buildup of calculus (tartar)

 - Bad breath or bad taste within the mouth

 I brush and floss every day, I don’t need to worry right?

 Previously, extraction was virtually the only option for those patients suffering from Periodontal Disease.
 However, today through continual developments, every possible step is taken to save all natural teeth.
-Some Dr. Laura Fathi utilize laser therapy to treat periodontitis, however as periodontitis is relatively unpredictable treatment can become difficult.
-Part of the solution will involve you dedicating yourself to a stricter oral hygiene regime to prevent aggravation of your periodontitis.
+Dr. Laura Fathi utilizes laser therapy to treat periodontitis, however as periodontitis is relatively unpredictable treatment can become difficult.
+Part of the solution will involve you dedicating yourself to a stricter oral hygiene regimen to prevent aggravation of your periodontitis.

 The Perio Tray is easy to use.

 You put the medication into the trays, wear the trays at home as instructed by Dr. Laura Fathi and, well, that’s it, until you return to Dr. Laura Fathi for a recall visit.
 It’s comfortable, it works well, and it’s convenient.
 The Perio Protect Method’s combination of Perio Tray delivery with thorough cleanings from a dental office is the least invasive approach available, and research shows better results than cleaning alone.